Henrysylvia/henrysylvia.github.io/README.md

 **Project Description:** This project involved writing a series of SQL queries to analyse and report on relationships between salespeople, customers, and orders across multiple tables.
 The work focused on joining datasets, filtering records based on business rules, generating reports, and exploring relational patterns such as commissions, customer grades, order behaviour, and city based matching.
-Using SQL Server, the queries demonstrate how to combine data from the Salesman, Customer, and Order tables to answer practical business questions — including identifying high value customers, analysing commission structures, checking order activity, and producing detailed sales reports.
+Using SQL Server, the queries demonstrate how to combine data from the Salesman, Customer, and Order tables to answer practical business questions, including identifying high value customers, analysing commission structures, checking order activity, and producing detailed sales reports.
 The project also includes the use of INNER JOIN, LEFT JOIN, CROSS JOIN, and CTEs to handle more complex logic and reporting requirements.

 **Technology used:** SQL server